 In order to stabilize the SCSI bus, only two sets of terminators can be installed - one at each end of the SCSI bus.
-The DC-390 series is equipped with Active Terminators that automatically switch from Enabled to Disabled or vice versa by scanning the devices connected on the SCSI bus.
+The DC-395 series is equipped with Active Terminators that automatically switch from Enabled to Disabled or vice versa by scanning the devices connected on the SCSI bus.
 So, manual termination adjustment is not required.
 The following explains the terminator configuration of other devices on the SCSI bus:

-- When only internal devices are connected to the DC-390 series adapter: Leave the terminator mounted on the last device only, with the SCSI card being the first SCSI device.
-Remove terminators on all other devices connected in between. - When only external devices are connected to the DC-390 series adapter: Leave the terminators mounted on the last device only.
+- 1. When only internal devices are connected to the DC-395 series adapter: Leave the terminator mounted on the last device only, with the SCSI card being the first SCSI device.
+Remove terminators on all other devices connected in between. - 2.
+When only external devices are connected to the DC-395 series adapter: Leave the terminators mounted on the last device only.
 Since external SCSI devices are daisy chained, this would be the device without another SCSI cable plugged into it.
-Remove terminators on all other devices connected in between. - When both internal and external devices are connected to the DC-390 series adapter: Leave only the terminators mounted on the last internal device and the last external device.
-As in the above case, remove the terminators from all other devices connected in between - Note1: For DC-390F only: When both Narrow (8-bit) and Wide (16-bit) devices are connected to the Wide SCSI connector (either Internal or External), arrange the devices so that a Wide device with termination enabled is at the end of the bus.
-A Narrow device at the end of the bus can have termination problems in this case, since the Wide bus is 16-bit and the terminator on the Narrow device is only effective for the lower 8-bit (not the whole 16-bit). - Note2: DC-390U2B/W only: Since the termination of internal Ultra2 devices are set to disabled at the factory and cannot be changed, special Ultra2 internal SCSI ribbon cables with a terminator installed at the end are specified for the operation with Ultra2 SCSI devices. - Note3: There are two types of termination available on SCSI devices, active and passive.
+Remove terminators on all other devices connected in between. - 3.
+When both internal and external devices are connected to the DC-395 series adapter: Leave only the terminators mounted on the last internal device and the last external device.
+As in the above case, remove the terminators from all other devices connected in between. - Note1: For DC-395UW/F only: When both Narrow (8-bit) and Wide (16-bit) devices are connected to the Wide SCSI connector (either Internal or External), arrange the devices so that a Wide device with termination enabled is at the end of the bus.
+A Narrow device at the end of the bus can have termination problems in this case, since the Wide bus is 16-bit and the terminator on the Narrow device is only effective for the lower 8-bit (not the whole 16-bit). - Note2: There are two types of termination available on SCSI devices, active and passive.
 Active termination is strongly recommended to ensure system integrity, particularly when devices with high transfer rates are being used.
 A SCSI CD-ROM drive usually comes with a passive terminator.
 For proper termination, it is recommended that you keep this terminator disabled, i.e. avoid connect the CD-ROM drive at the end of the SCSI bus